ICMP’s key program activities are implemented via training in the application of specific thematic competencies, including:

 ICMP Training: Public Involvement – Civil Society Development

-ICMP encourages the active participation of civil society and in particular the families of the missing, through programs aimed at empowering them through education and training.
-The provision of education programs for families of the missing and their active engagement in the process is critical to mounting any effort to address the issue of missing persons, whether as a result of conflict, disaster or other causes.
+ICMP encourages the active participation of civil society and in particular the families of the missing, through empowering education and training programs.
+The provision of education programs for families of the missing and their active engagement in the process is critical to addressing the issue of missing persons, whether as a result of conflict, disaster or other causes.

 ICMP educates family members of the missing on their legal, social and economic rights.